 - Love decreases anxiety and staves off depression, which then reduces the risks and signs of heart disease.
-Dr. Dean Ornish’s book Love and Survival: Eight Pathways to Intimacy and Health describes one study where where married men who suffered from angina (chest pains) experienced far less angina if they felt loved by their wives, even despite high risk factors like high cholesterol, high blood pressure, and diabetes.
+Dr. Dean Ornish’s book Love and Survival: Eight Pathways to Intimacy and Health describes one study where where married men who suffered from angina (chest pains) experienced far less angina if they felt loved by their wives, even despite high risk factors like high cholesterol, high

 - Love improves your immune system, decreases inflammation, and can be a powerful pain reliever.

 - Love allows you feel well-connected with the body which can help increased release of cytokines, better relaxation and the release of endorphins.

 - Love helps you sleep better.
 Sleeping next to someone you love makes you feel more relaxed, which helps you to sleep better.
 Adequate rest is vital to heart health and overall well-being, as much of the reparative work of the body is done during sleep.